BestTimesToVisit.com Logo

 TransJakarta Bus Rapid Transit (BRT)

-Cost:IDR 3,500 per ride (approximately $0.25 USD)
+Cost:IDR 3,500 per ride (approximately $0.25 USD).

 Ride-hailing Apps (Gojek & Grab)

-MRT Jakarta
+MRT Jakarta (Mass Rapid Transit)

-Cost:IDR 3,000 - 14,000 per ride, depending on distance.
+Cost:IDR 3,000 - 14,000 per ride depending on the distance.

-Commuter Line (KRL)
+Commuter Line (KRL Jabodetek)

-Cost:Negotiate the fare *before* you get on.
-Expect around IDR 5,000-15,000 for short rides.
+Cost:Negotiate the fare before you start your journey; expect around IDR 15,000-30,000 for short rides.
+They are not metered.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.